Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Boundary states in superconductor with imbalanced fermions

-Lets us consider now the boundary physics of spin imbalanced superconductor.
+Let us consider now the boundary physics of a spin-imbalanced superconductor.
 First, we determine when the superconductor transitions to a normal state.
-We assume that this transition is of second order and hence $\psi \to 0$ on the transition.
-Hence it is sufficient to solve linearized GL equations that follow from variation of \eqref{F_GL_h}:
+We assume that this transition is of second order and hence $\psi \to 0$ at the transition.
+Hence it is sufficient to solve linearized GL equations that follow from the variation of \eqref{F_GL_h}:

-This gives us that bulk transitions to normal at, see \figref{fig_GL_phase_diagram}:
+This gives us that bulk transitions to the normal state at, see \figref{fig_GL_phase_diagram}:

-Next, let's study when the superconductor transitions to normal near the boundary.
+The system however has a boundary superconducting state with critical temperature which is higher than the bulk critical temperature.
+Let us now consider the phase transition from a superconducting boundary state to a normal state.
 For that matter consider sample positioned at $x > 0$.
-Then \eqref{GL_eq_h_lin} should be solved together with the boundary conditions \eqref{bc_h} and requirement that the order parameter goes to zero at infinity.
-We obtain order parameter configuration of boundary state, see \figref{fig_GL_psis}:
+Then \eqref{GL_eq_h_lin} should be solved together with the boundary conditions \eqref{bc_h} and the requirement that the order parameter goes to zero at infinity.
+We obtain the order parameter configuration of the boundary state, see \figref{fig_GL_psis}:

-which satisfies the second condition in \eqref{bc_h} at the transition from superconducting boundary to normal state, see \figref{fig_GL_phase_diagram}:
+which satisfies the second condition in \eqref{bc_h} at the transition from the superconducting boundary to the normal state, see \figref{fig_GL_phase_diagram}: